Blog Fitness Why Do My Muscles Tighten Up When I Sleep? (Causes & Solutions)

 Bad Sleeping Surface

 A bad mattress can cause your back muscles to tighten up during sleep.
-If you don’t have proper support, your spine can become misaligned, causing pain (4).
+If you don’t have proper support, your spine can become misaligned or remain in an activated position all night in an attempt to support your back, which causes pain (4).
 Investing in a good mattress and pillow can help alleviate back pain.

 Excess Weight

-Carrying extra weight can put strain on your back muscles and lead to pain.
+Carrying extra weight can place strain on your back muscles and lead to pain.
 Losing weight may reduce back pain and improve sleep quality (8).

 Spinal Stenosis